Make Plans To Begin 2023 In Prayer

 - Pregnant women, diabetics, and those with poor health or eating disorders should not fast food.

 - Fasting can be a healthy practice that is beneficial to your body.
-Limiting physical activity and ensuring adequate rest is important.
+Limiting physical activity and ensuring adequate rest are important.

 - Slowly reintroduce foods after fasting.